yylluu/yylluu.github.io/_pages/about.md

 - Asynchronous Byzantine-Fault Tolerant Protocols for Blockchain. **NSFC**, **PI**, 2021-2023

-Academic Awards
+Awards & Honors
 ======

-- China National Scholarship, awared by the Minstry of Education of China

-- Joseph Leung Award for Best PhD Thesis, awared by CS deparment at NJIT
+- Joseph Leung Award for Best PhD Thesis. awared by CS deparment at NJIT

+- China National Scholarship. awared by the Minstry of Education of China

+- Distinguished Master Graduate. awared by Nankai University

+- Excellent Master Thesis. awared by Nankai University

 Medium Coverage